Quick Links & Answers to Questions

 This will depend upon the type of project you are doing.
 Your Project Navigator will be able to help address this.For RESEARCH, be aware that there will be "waiting time", time that you will be waiting on someone else (IRB approval, statistician's results, meetings, etc.)

 2. Are examples of completed projects available to review?

 3. Who can help me with my project?

 The Project Navigator is someone who will work with you and guide you through the steps involved in your project.

 Your project starts from the Nursing Research Council's website, Getting Started.
-All of the steps involved will be detailed in colorful flow diagrams.
+All of the steps involved will be detailed in the Flowchart.

 It depends upon the type and structure of your project, please contact your Project Navigator.
 Generally projects that are intended to access changes in behavior require IRB approval.
 These are typically projects that have the primary intent of contributing to generalizable knowledge and will be disseminated outside the scope of the internal institution.
 Additionally, dissertation or other academic projects generally require IRB approval.
 If you are having difficulty determining the level of review required for your project, please contact the IRB office early in your project planning phase.